nasa/fmdtools/examples/Examples.rst

 - `Defining Fault Sampling Approaches in fmdtools <../examples/rover/Approach_Use-Cases.ipynb>`_ covers how to set up a fault sampling approach and use it to simulate a large number of hazardous scenarios in a model.
 This includes:

-  - Adding fault and operational modes to Model functions using the class :class:`fmdtools.define.container.mode.Mode` and explanation of the `key_phases_by` and `exclusive` options.
+  - Adding fault and operational modes to Model functions using the class :class:`fmdtools.define.container.mode.Mode` and explanation of the `phases` and `exclusive` options.

   - Using :func:`fmdtools.analyze.phases.from_hist` to setting a :class:`fmdtools.sim.sample.SampleApproach` up which samples individual faults based on the phases of the model and/or function defined by their operational modes.